DETAILED ACTION

 Allowable Subject Matter

-The following is a statement of reasons for the indication of allowable subject matter: SEQ ID NO: 1 is found free of the art.
+The following is a statement of reasons for the indication of allowable subject matter: The expression vectors of SEQ ID NO: 1 and SEQ ID NO: 2 is found free of the art.
 SEQ ID NO: 1 is taught by the specification to the CRISPR/Cas13a expression vector (pDMP-Cas13a-U6-gRNA).
 While SEQ ID NO: 1 comprises the Southeast University’s NF-κB response sequence (5'-GGG AAT TTC CGG GGA CTT TCC GGG AAT TTC CGG GGA CTT TCC GGG AAT TTCC-3', SEQ ID NO.1) and the minimal promoter sequence (5'-TAG AGG GTA TAT AAT GGA AGC TCG ACTTCC AG- 3', SEQ ID NO.2) of the DMP promoter, comprises a sequence that is 99.6 identical to GenBank: AY623053.1 (GenBank: AY623053.1 Homo sapiens clone phU6A U6 small nuclear RNA, promoter region, 9/7/2005) who teaches a U6 promoter region, and comprises a sequence that is 90% identical to GenBank: MN812663.1 (GenBank: MN812663.1, Vector pAc-Cas13a, complete sequence, 2/29/2020), the prior art failed to teach and suggest arranging the components of a DMP promoter, Cas13a, U6 promoter, and a gRNA to arrive at SEQ ID NO:1.

 Conclusion